FriendlyNeighborhoodShane/MinMicroG/install.md

 npem;
 ```

+Some new permissions are protected by Android now, and cannot simply be granted.
+You can try several things that may or may not work, depending on your ROM:
+ - Extracting the MicroG APK from the zip and installing it as an user app update
+ - Installing MinMicroG as system instead of as a Magisk module
+ - Clean flashing, if all else fails

 ##### GCM/FCM push messaging
 Go to microG settings > Google Cloud Messaging and check if the app is connected.